-Large Accelerated filer X Accelerated filer

-Non-Accelerated filer Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗷
+Large Accelerated filer X Accelerated filer Non-Accelerated filer Smaller reporting company Emerging growth company trant has elected not to use the extended transition period for provided pursuant to Section 13(a) of the Exchange Act. and attestation to its management's assessment of the effectiveness s-Oxley Act (15 U.S.C.
+7262(b)) by the registered public account Indicate by check mark whether the regis trant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \blacksquare 1 , C ently completed second fiscal quarter, the aggregate market value (based upon the closing sale price of such shares on the NASDA deemed to be affiliates.
+This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-As of July 26, 2022, there were 39.9 million shares of the registrant's common stock outstanding.
+As of November 8, 2022, there were 40.1 million shares of the registrant's common stock outstanding.